-The thing we like the most about them is their unlimited data policy, which makes them a great choice for cord-cutters and techies.
+The company’s unlimited data policy is a highlight, making them a great choice for cord-cutters and techies.
 This policy currently holds true in all their network areas, including fiber, DSL, and cable connections.

-The main issue we’ve found with Frontier has been their mixed customer service record and higher than average pricing on premium “Vantage” TV services.
-Frontier Vantage TV makes the most sense overall for daily TV viewers and family homes that need a wide variety of sports, premium drama, or International channels.
+The main issue we’ve seen with Frontier has been their mixed customer service record and higher than average pricing on premium “Vantage” TV services.
+Frontier Vantage TV makes the most sense overall for daily TV viewers and family homes that need a wide variety of sports, premium drama, or international channels.

 California, Texas, and Florida have the lion’s share of Frontier’s fiber “Fios” network coverage.
 These are the network areas Frontier acquired from Verizon in 2016, and while they offer Fiber in other markets these are the main “Fios” branded service states.